MonoidMusician/blog/sources/Eudoxus.md

 What happens when we ask it to graph $f(x) = (1/\pi) * x$?
 (Pick your favorite irrational-but-[computable](https://en.wikipedia.org/wiki/Computable_number) real number there.)

-It does some math, and shows us a line on a screen … but wait, that line isnʼt a perfect mathematical function from real numbers to real numbers, itʼs a pixelated entity:
+It does some math, and shows us a line on a screen&nbsp;… but wait, that line isnʼt a perfect mathematical function from real numbers to real numbers, itʼs a pixelated entity:
 _itʼs an **integer** function that approximates the **real** function_.^[Okay, thereʼs some slight details here, like [antialiasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) and the fact it could draw several pixels stacked vertically.
 But for the sake of simplification letʼs assume that it only renders one pixel in each column, making it an honest-to-goodness integer function.]